 Please note: a valid prescription is required for all prescription medication.

-YouDrugstore is a licensed Canadian pharmacy based in Manitoba that meets Canadian pharmacy standards.
-Prescriptions are reviewed by licensed pharmacists before dispensing, and you can order online with friendly customer-service chat available during posted office hours.
+YouDrugstore is a licensed Canadian pharmacy headquartered in Manitoba.
+Prescriptions are reviewed by licensed pharmacists before dispensing.

-We partner with licensed, vetted international pharmacies to source authentic brand medications, giving you a broad selection at competitive prices.
+We partner with licensed, vetted international pharmacies to supply authentic brand medications across a wide selection at affordable prices.

 Dosage and Usage

-- Wash hands and attach a new pen needle before each injection.
+- Always attach a new sterile pen needle for each injection.

 Benefits and Savings